A Call to Unity and Work: Freedmen Must Move Forward Together

 Work moves us forward.

-The descendants of American slavery have work to do — and the time to do it is now.
+As Descendants of American Slaves, we have work to do — and the time to do it is now.

 Comments